jncraton/operating-systems-cpsc4420/lectures/unused/last-lecture.md

 ---

-What does man gain by all the toil at which he toils under the sun?
-A generation goes, and a generation comes, but the earth remains forever.
+What do people gain from all their labors at which they toil under the sun?
+Generations come and generations go,    but the earth remains forever.

 Ecclesiastes 1:3-4